- Why Research

 Inflammatory breast cancer (IBC) is the most lethal and aggressive form of breast cancer and has a high rate of metastasis.
 Although the disease affects only 2-4 percent of breast cancer patients, it is responsible for about 10 percent of breast cancer deaths in the U.S. Novel treatment strategies to reduce IBC recurrence and metastasis are urgently needed.

-Dr. Ueno and colleagues have shown that a type of treatment that targets the epidermal growth factor receptor (EGFR) combined with chemotherapy has a very high rate of pathological complete response in patients with IBC.
+Dr. Ueno and colleagues have previously shown that a type of treatment that targets the epidermal growth factor receptor (EGFR) combined with preoperative chemotherapy has a high rate of tumor response in patients with primary IBC.
+In subsequent laboratory experiments they showed that the EGFR drug increases the amount of cancer-killing immune cells and reduces IBC tumor growth.

 Dr. Ueno expects that this work will lead to a new combination approach that will enhance the efficacy of EGFR-targeted therapy and identify IBC patients who would most benefit from this approach.
 The long-term goal is to reduce IBC patient death by developing a novel therapy that modulates the TME.